csgis/geonode_ansible/README.md

 ## Roadmap
 - Tidy up, a lot of stuff can be done by use of ansible modules instead of `shell` or `command`
-- add branch for 2.8
+- add branch for 2.8 and Bionic
-- add branch for bionic
+- add https support

 ## Contributing